hyperledger/firefly-ethconnect/README.md

 In the case of a timeout, the transaction hash will be sent back in the `Error` reply so that an administrator can later check the state of the transaction in the node.

-## Contributing

-We encourage you to fork this repository to make changes, and customize/extend the tool for your specific use case.
-We also encourage pull requests to the Kaleido hosted repository.

-As the community around this OSS project evolves, we will flesh out a full CONTRIBUTING.md.

-For now here are some guidelines when submitting PRs:
-- Provide a description of the function, and why it would be generally useful to others
-- If you incorporate code from other projects/authors, you must list this in your contribution, and the license under which that code was provided.
-GPL/LGPL source code contributions cannot be accepted into this repository.
-- Avoid changing default behavior - instead provide a new option to enable different behavior
-- Perform a `make` locally, which will execute the same build as occurs in Travis
-- Ensure code coverage does not drop below the 95% threshold enforced by the Travis build
-- Be patient to the fact that additional testing (regression and non-functional performance/stress tests) are performed by Kaleido on this component, and might gate inclusion of changes into `master`